Breaking News: Admiral now offer delivery and courier hire and reward insurance! Here's how it works, what you need and what to look out for.

 While there are a few options in the marketplace for top-up H&R cover, we've scoured forums reading what delivery drivers have to say and it seems like Zego is the most popular option.
 You can read our full Zego review to learn more about the company and the product.

 The way Zego top-up cover works is that a driver has a regular car insurance policy (say, with Admiral) that covers their personal driving, and then they buy Zego PAYG top-up H&R insurance which covers their delivery driving.

 What to look out for

-Admiral will cover your social, domestic & pleasure driving; the top-up H&R insurance will cover your food delivery driving—but who covers your commute between home and work?
+If you go for top-up H&R from another provider, then your underlying Admiral policy would cover your social, domestic & pleasure driving; the top-up H&R insurance would cover your food delivery driving—but who covers your commute between home and work?
 It depends.
 Either the top-up insurance will cover your commute, or else you'll need to declare commuting on your Admiral policy.

 Commuting should show up on one of your certificates of motor insurance (but not both, as this could lead to confusion regarding who was liable if you have an accident on the way to or from work).

-That said, beware that not all of their customer support team seem to know that top-up cover is acceptable—if you get someone who thinks this is unacceptable, perhaps ask the rep to check with the underwriting team, as they have the final say.
+If you want to get permission from Admiral to get top-up cover elsewhere, beware that it might not be straightforward as not all of their customer support team seem to know that top-up cover is acceptable—if you get someone who thinks this is unacceptable, perhaps ask the rep to check with the underwriting team, as they have the final say.

-Finally, if you'll be working full-time as a courier or delivery driver, it might be more cost effective to buy annual H&R cover and SD&P from a specialist delivery insurance broker, rather than separate SD&P and top-up H&R. To get an idea of prices for your profile, you can fill out a quote form with our comparison parter QuoteZone below.
+If you'll be working full-time as a courier or delivery driver, it might very well be more cost effective to buy annual H&R cover (e.g. from Admiral or from a specialist delivery insurance broker), rather than separate SD&P and top-up H&R. To get an idea of prices for your profile from specialist brokers for all-inclusive courier and delivery driver insurance, you can fill out a quote form with our comparison parter QuoteZone below.

 Find delivery insurance.